mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 > When Te Shan arrived at Kuei Shan...

 Te Shan is one of the famous Zen Masters.
 You know there is a famous story between an old woman and Te Shan.
-Te Shan at that time was an outstanding teacher of [*Diamond Sutra*](glossary#diamond-sutra).
+Te Shan at that time was an outstanding teacher of the [*Diamond Sutra*](glossary#diamond-sutra).
 He was commenting on the *Diamond Sutra*, so he had lots of time to give lectures everywhere in China in those days.
-And then, at that time, he heard that Zen emphasizes that the mind itself is Buddha.
-But according to *Diamond Sutra*, mind itself is not Buddha, mind itself unattainable, because *Diamond Sutra* always emphasizes [emptiness](glossary#śūnyatā): the mind in the present is unobtainable, mind in the past and future are unobtainable.
-So from this point, Te Shan really doubted Zen teaching that mind itself is Buddha.
+And then at that time, he heard that Zen emphasizes that the mind itself is Buddha.
+But according to *Diamond Sutra*, mind itself is not Buddha, mind itself unattainable, because *Diamond Sutra* always emphasizes [emptiness](glossary#śūnyatā): the mind in the present is unattainable, mind in the past and future are unattainable.
+So from this point, Te Shan really doubted the Zen teaching that mind itself is Buddha.

 So one day, he went to debate with a famous Zen Master.
 On his way, he rested for a while to take lunch, buying a dumpling, a rice cake at a small store pretty close to the monastery where the famous Zen Master lived.